HL7/cql/input/pages/09-b-cqlreference.md

 If the <span class="id">code</span> argument is <span class="kw">null</span>, the result is <span class="kw">false</span>.

-If the <span class="id">code</span> system reference cannot be resolved, a run-time error is thrown.
+If the <span class="id">codesystem</span> reference cannot be resolved, a run-time error is thrown.

 The following examples illustrate the behavior of the <span class="kw">~contains</span> (Codesystem) operator: